How to Manage Menstrual Irregularities

 November/December 2016

 Typical menstrual cycles last between 23 and 35 days and include seven or fewer days of bleeding (usually with a few days of light fl ow or spotting at the beginning and end and a day or two of heavy bleeding in the middle).
-In general, cramping shouldn’t affect your ability to perform daily activities menstral1and should be easily relieved with over-the-counter medications such as ibuprofen.
+In general, cramping shouldn’t affect your ability to perform daily activities and should be easily relieved with over-the-counter medications such as ibuprofen.

 If your period tends to last more than a week, your cycle is irregular and unpredictable and/or there is heavy bleeding or significant pain associated with that time of the month, you are not alone.
 Abnormal menstrual bleeding is common among women of all ages – from puberty to menopause.